keijack/kjservlet/README.md

 As this file runs only once when the runtime environment initializing, so it is recommended that all the objects that used by all (or at lease most) of the controller's function should be put here, just like the database connection pool object, some of your own configurations just like the AWS's access key and access secret.

-The most common configuration you would use here is the $appEnv, which affects your routes, the location of your controller scripts, the MVC resolver, and the interceptors, all of which have already discussed in the above chapters.
+The most common configuration you would use here is the $appEnv, which affects your routes, the location of your controller scripts, the MVC resolver, and the interceptors, all of which have already discussed in above chapters.

 ## Other Object That Provided
 We provide some objects to simplify your coding.
-And I promise you, more and more plugins are coming.
+And more and more plugins are coming.

 ### The `$db` Object
 You can use `imports("$db");` to import this object to both of your scope context.
 But it's recommended that you should import it into your global scope, and configure you connection there.